-The MS4 Operator will continue to use the stormwater website, CleanBayous.org, as the central locations of its SWMP information.
+The MS4 Operator will continue to use the stormwater website, cleanBayous.org, and its own website, www.fbclid7.com, as the central locations of its SWMP information.
 Public documents, including the SWMP and the Stormwater Guidance Manual (GM) will be available for download.
-The website will showcase educational materials, as well as announce relevant public participation opportunities.
-The website will continue to specifically target required groups including customers, visitors, MS4 Operator consultants, businesses, commercial and industrial facilities, and construction site personnel.
-Visitors will be able to report illicit discharge and illegal dumping through this website, as well as reference informative material relative to the SWMP and Stormwater Guidance Manual.
+The website(s) will showcase educational materials, as well as announce relevant public participation opportunities.
+The website(s) will continue to specifically target required groups including customers, visitors, MS4 Operator consultants, businesses, commercial and industrial facilities, and construction site personnel.
+Visitors will be able to report illicit discharge and illegal dumping through cleanbayous.org, as well as reference informative material relative to the SWMP and Stormwater Guidance Manual.
 The clear, specific, and measurable goals for this activity are outlined in the tables below.

-Year 1: Ensure the MS4 Operator's most recent, approved annual report is available on the website (the new NOI, SWMP, and GM will also be uploaded if approved in year 1).
+• Year 1: Ensure the MS4 Operator's most recent, approved annual report is available on at least one website (the new NOI, SWMP, and GM will also be uploaded if approved in year 1).

-BMP/Activity Quantifiable Target/Objective Deadline Upload annual report, new SWMP & GM The website is updated Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Upload annual report, new SWMP & GM Website(s) updated Dec.
 31, 2019

-Year 2: Make public education material available on website.
-Ensure the most recently approved annual report, NOI, SWMP, and GM are available on website.
+Year 2: Make public education material available on at least one website.
+Ensure the most recently approved annual report, NOI, SWMP, and GM are available on at least one website.
 Monitor and respond to all complaints submitted through cleanbayous.org's illicit discharge complaint module.

-BMP/Activity Quantifiable Target/Objective Deadline Respond to public complaints on website Respond to 100% of complaints 3 business days Upload annual report, new SWMP & GM The website is updated Dec.
-31, 2020 Upload educational material The website is updated Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Respond to public complaints on website Respond to 100% of complaints 3 business days Upload annual report, new SWMP & GM Website(s) updated Dec.
+31, 2020 Upload educational material Website(s) updated Dec.
 31, 2020

-Year 3: Make public education material available on website.
-Ensure the most recently approved annual report, NOI, SWMP, and GM are available on website.
+Year 3: Make public education material available on at least one website.
+Ensure the most recently approved annual report, NOI, SWMP, and GM are available on at least one website.
 Monitor and respond to all complaints submitted through cleanbayous.org's illicit discharge complaint module.

-BMP/Activity Quantifiable Target/Objective Deadline Respond to public complaints on website Respond to 100% of complaints 3 business days Upload annual report, new SWMP & GM The website is updated Dec.
-31, 2021 Upload educational material The website is updated Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Respond to public complaints on website Respond to 100% of complaints 3 business days Upload annual report, new SWMP & GM Website(s) updated Dec.
+31, 2021 Upload educational material Website(s) updated Dec.
 31, 2021

-Year 4: Make public education material available on website.
-Ensure the most recently approved annual report, NOI, SWMP, and GM are available on website.
+Year 4: Make public education material available on at least one website.
+Ensure the most recently approved annual report, NOI, SWMP, and GM are available on at least one website.
 Monitor and respond to all complaints submitted through cleanbayous.org's illicit discharge complaint module.

-BMP/Activity Quantifiable Target/Objective Deadline Respond to public complaints on website Respond to 100% of complaints 3 business days Upload annual report, new SWMP & GM The website is updated Dec.
-31, 2022 Upload educational material The website is updated Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Respond to public complaints on website Respond to 100% of complaints 3 business days Upload annual report, new SWMP & GM Website(s) updated Dec.
+31, 2022 Upload educational material Website(s) updated Dec.
 31, 2022

-Year 5: Make public education material available on website.
-Ensure the most recently approved annual report, NOI, SWMP, and GM are available on website.
+Year 5: Make public education material available on at least one website.
+Ensure the most recently approved annual report, NOI, SWMP, and GM are available on at least one website.
 Monitor and respond to all complaints submitted through cleanbayous.org's illicit discharge complaint module.

-BMP/Activity Quantifiable Target/Objective Deadline Respond to public complaints on website Respond to 100% of complaints 3 business days Upload annual report, new SWMP & GM The website is updated Dec.
-31, 2023 Upload educational material The website is updated Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Respond to public complaints on website Respond to 100% of complaints 3 business days Upload annual report, new SWMP & GM Website(s) updated Dec.
+31, 2023 Upload educational material Website(s) updated Dec.
 31, 2023

-• End of Permit Term Goal: Website will showcase educational material, receive and track complaints, announce public participation events, as well as the NOI/SWMP/Stormwater Guidance Manual, and the most recent annual report.
+• End of Permit Term Goal: Websites will showcase educational material, receive and track complaints, announce public participation events, as well as the NOI/SWMP/Stormwater Guidance Manual, and the most recent annual report.

-- Number of reports/complaints - Amount of educational items and regulatory items uploaded to website
+- Number of reports/complaints - Amount of educational items and regulatory items uploaded to websites